Hilbert space embeddings of independence tests and interaction measures of several variables: Introduction

+Similar to the radial case, in various other contexts, this property is equivalent to being an independence test, see Corollary \ref{productnkernels} on the case $k=2$.

-However, in many real world scenarios the multivariate data might not be independent, but the probability might interact with its marginals on a different way that is relevant for the problem, see for instance \cite{https://doi.org/10.48550/arxiv.2408.07533} and references there in.
+However, in many real world scenarios the multivariate data might not be independent, but the probability might interact with its marginals in different ways that are relevant for the problem, see for instance \cite{Liu2023} and \cite{Liu2024} and references therein.

-In this sense, two types of generalized independence (usually called interactions) have gained attention in the literature of kernel methods recently: the Streitberg \cite{streitberg1990lancaster} and the Lancaster interaction \cite{lancaster1969chi} (they are defined in Section \ref{Terminology}, and they are part of the broader context of partition lattices \cite{NEURIPS2023_74f11936}).
-On the same paper it is characterized the set of continuous functions $g:[0, \infty)^{n} \to \mathbb{R} $ such that for any $d \in \mathbb{N}^{n}$ is able to discern if a discrete probability $P $ in $(\mathbb{R}^{d})_{n}$ satisfies that $\Sigma[P]=0$ (or $\Lambda[P]=0$) if and only if
+In this sense, two types of generalized independence (usually called interactions) have gained attention in the literature of kernel methods recently: the Streitberg \cite{Streitberg1990} and the Lancaster interaction \cite{Lancaster1969} (they are defined in Section \ref{Terminology}, and they are part of the broader context of partition lattices, see \cite{Liu2023}).
+In \cite{Guella2025}, it is also described the set of continuous functions $g:[0, \infty)^{n} \to \mathbb{R} $ such that for any $d \in \mathbb{N}$ and any discrete probability measure $P $ in $(\mathbb{R}^{d})_{n}$ satisfies that its Streitberg interaction $\Sigma[P]\neq 0$ (or its Lancaster interaction $\Lambda[P]\neq 0$) if, and only if

-Similar to the independence tests above, initially, such task is difficult, but if we additionally impose that the functions that satisfies Equation \ref{objective2} also can differentiate whether $P-Q=0$, provided that $P_{F}=Q_{F}$ for any $F \subset \{1, \ldots, n\}$, $|F|\leq n-1$, we are essentially analyzing the problem on the vector space $\mathcal{M}_{n}((\mathbb{R}^{d})_{n})$ (see Remark \ref{hanhjordanequivalence}, and by Lemma \ref{exm02xn} both $\Sigma[P]$ and $\Lambda[P]$ are elements of $\mathcal{M}_{n}((\mathbb{R}^{d})_{n})$ for any probability $P$).
-On an also surprisingly result, it turns out that the class of functions that satisfies Equation \ref{objective2} and the ones with this additional requirement are the same, see Theorem \ref{basicradialndim}.
-We emphasize that for this class of radial kernels on all Euclidean spaces, we obtained that the tests that are able to discern if or not $\Sigma[P]=0$ are the same as the ones of $\Lambda[P]=0$, even though those two equalities have different conclusions.
+Similar to the independence tests above, such a task is difficult, but if we additionally impose that the functions that satisfy Equation \eqref{objective2} can also differentiate whether $P=Q$, provided that $P_{F}=Q_{F}$ for any $F \subset \{1, \ldots, n\}$, $|F|\leq n-1$, we are essentially analyzing the problem on the vector space $\mathcal{M}_{n}((\mathbb{R}^{d})_{n})$ (see Remark \ref{hanhjordanequivalence}, and by Lemma \ref{exm02xn} both $\Sigma[P]$ and $\Lambda[P]$ are elements of $\mathcal{M}_{n}((\mathbb{R}^{d})_{n})$ for any probability $P$).
+As before, it turns out that the class of functions that satisfies Equation \ref{objective2} and the ones with this additional requirement are the same, see Theorem \ref{bernsksevndimpart3} for the case $k=n$.
+We emphasize that for this class of radial kernels on all Euclidean spaces, we obtained that the tests capable of discerning whether $\Sigma[P]=0$ are the same as those for $\Lambda[P]=0$, even though these two equalities have different probabilistic conclusions.